tonik/docs/directory-structure.md

 order: 1
 ---

 This starter theme introduces "easy to follow" folder structure, which enforces to divide your theme logic into separate files.
-For quick overview take a look at the structure tree bellow.
+For quick overview take a look at the structure tree below.

 ```
 theme                              # — Root of your theme